Related Content

 If you want to travel on a specific departure, note that seats in the panoramic cars can be fully booked months ahead of a travel date.

-But if you will be using a rail pass, you can board into the ordinary coaches/cars which don't require a reservation.
+But if you will be using a rail pass, you can also opt to board into the ordinary coaches/cars which don't require a reservation.

-(7) An option is to book the reservation for the panoramic cars online and then but your ticket(s) at the station, just prior to boarding.
+(7) Though option is to book the reservation for the panoramic cars online and then but your ticket(s) at the station, just prior to boarding - the reservations can sell out in advance, but the journey tickets won'y

 (9) Reservations are not possible in the ordinary coaches, though a benefit of travelling 1st class is that the ordinary 1st class coaches tend to be much less busy than 2nd class.